Im-Programmatist/Git_Hub_Ultimate/README.md

 **---> shows the changes in last commit**

 ###  $ git ls-files
-**---> it will track only modified file in stagging not new file**
+**---> it will track only modified file in staging not new file**

 ###  $ git reset HEAD README.md
-**---> This will reset file from git stagging even if it is git added, but shows in modified**
+**---> This will reset file from git staging even if it is git added, but shows in modified**

 ###  $ git checkout --README.md
 **---> This will reset file and remove all the changes done in file and not track ads modified(modified file if add in stagged state then it get removed)**

 ###  $ git log --oneline --graph --decorate --all
-**---> it will provide online info, with asterik based graph(branching heirarchy), decorate give colorful branch, all will provide history of all branches**
+**---> it will provide online info, with asterisk based graph(branching hierarchy), decorate give colorful branch, all will provide history of all branches**

 ###  $ git config --global alias.history "log --oneline --graph --decorate --all"
-**---> this will create new custom command for git log with global scope and oneline,graph etc like feature inbuild**
+**---> this will create new custom command for git log with global scope and oneline,graph etc like feature in build**

 ###  $ git config --global --list
 **---> This wil give us list of global commands**